by Diane Linsley

 Thich Nhat Hanh says, "Often, we get crushes on others not because we truly love and understand them, but to distract ourselves from our suffering.
 When we learn to love and understand ourselves and have true compassion for others, then we can truly love and understand another person."
 Once again, we come back to the importance of self-compassion.
 Why do we choose certain people to become infatuated with and not others?
-I'd like to draw on the work of Hal and Sidra Stone, the creators of Voice Dialogue.
-In order to understand what I'm about to say, you may want to watch this series of videos.
+I'd like to draw on the work of Drs.
+Hal and Sidra Stone, creators of Voice Dialogue.
+But first, you may want to watch this series of videos.
 The first video explains the theory of Voice Dialogue, and the second video, Finding the Right Partner, explains the phenomenon of infatuation.

-We are attracted to people who embody our own shadow material.
-The shadow consists of the parts of ourselves that are repressed, disowned, or never developed in the first place.
+We are attracted to people who embody our shadow.
+The shadow consists of parts of ourselves that are repressed, disowned, or never developed in the first place.
 Here's an example.

 The Cinderella Script

 Apparently, boys didn't have to work.
 So while I did all the housework, my brothers got away with being hellions.
 I was angry and disappointed, but I couldn't express how I felt because, as my mother taught me, "Good girls don't talk back, and they never get angry."
-Ultimately, I developed what has been called the Cinderella complex, and I ended up becoming codependent.
+Ultimately, I developed what has been called the Cinderella complex.
 According to Claude Steiner, author of Scripts People Live, parental injunctions keep us trapped in a life script.
 My script was the story of Cinderella, which is a common script that psychologists working with Transactional Analysis have identified.

 My upbringing set the pattern for all my future relationships.
 As I grew up, I was attracted to one narcissistic boy after another.
-On the day I met my ex-husband, I actually had a psychic experience.
-The first time I laid eyes on him, I saw the face of a seven-year-old boy superimposed over his face, and I instantly fell in love with him.
-The thought that popped into my mind was, "Poor little boy needs a mommy."
+On the day I met my ex-husband, the thought that popped into my mind was, "Poor little boy needs a mommy."
 And I was it.